Numigi/odoo-account-addons/bank_statement_import_csv/README.rst

 It is possible that your bank proposes the CSV statements with negative amounts in the withdraw columns and positive amounts in the deposit columns (or vice versa).

-Since version ``1.2.0`` of the module, it is possible to reverse the amounts contained in the withdraw and deposit columns.
+Also, it is possible to reverse the amounts contained in the withdraw and deposit columns.

 .. image:: static/description/import_config_reversed_amounts.png